Resident Artist Program FAQ

 When will applicants be notified of their status?

-For each application cycle, we make every effort to notify applicants of their status two months after the application deadline.
-(If the deadline is January 15, we notify candidates by March 15)
+For each application cycle we make every effort to notify applicants of their status two months after the application deadline.

-We are in the process of assessing this timeline.
-In the past, three-year residencies began in the fall (9 months after the application deadline) and ended 2 years and 11 months after the start date.
+Three-year residencies will begin in mid-March and end 2 years and 11 months after the start date.
+One-year residencies also begin in mid-March and end 11 months after the start date.
 This gives us a month between residency groups to make needed improvements to apartments and studios.

 Do you accept international applicants?